k64ret/cv64/docs/objects.md

 Because this code is loaded dynamically, the address of its `entrypoint` function is not guaranteed to be constant.
-This is problematic because `objects_functions` only stores a single address meant to be constant during gameplay.
+This is problematic because `Objects_functions` only stores a single address meant to be constant during gameplay.

 In addition, overlays are compiled with a specific `entrypoint` address